sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

-# Summarize the document using Watsonx.ai
+# Summarize the document using Watsonx.ai API

 Watsonx.ai is an integral component of the IBM WatsonX platform, which seamlessly integrates cutting-edge generative AI capabilities, harnessed from foundational models and traditional machine learning, into a dynamic studio encompassing the entire AI development lifecycle.
 With Watsonx.ai, you can train, validate, fine-tune, and deploy generative AI, foundational models, and machine learning capabilities.
 This streamlined approach allows you to construct AI applications in significantly less time and with reduced data requirements.